Hopalonger/CutSheetCreator/Readme.md

 to be kept on the proper side of the device, as cable management started to be an issue.

 ### Usage:
 1. **Download From GitHub** - Using `git Clone https://github.com/Hopalonger/CutSheetCreator.git`
-2. **Installation** - This tool requires a few Dependencies to operate these can be installed by running these commands `pip install tabulate`, `pip install selenium`.
-Once these Dependencies have been intalled, open `OpenL2MScrape.py` in a text editor and set `User_cred` to be your OpenL2M Login username, and set `Pass_cred` to be your OpenL2M Login Password.
-These will be stored here locally
+2. **Installation** - This tool requires a few Dependencies to operate these can be installed by running these commands `pip install tabulate`, `pip install beautifulsoup4`,`pip install selenium`.
+Once these Dependencies have been intalled, open
+`loop.py` in a text editor and update the file directory with the proper paths to the Main Directory, the Input Directory, the Output Directory, and the Completed Directory.

 3. **Importing Reports** - This system is designed to Use specific AKIPS reports, the report that we are going to use is going to to be gotten from using the